kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

     <BLANKLINE>

-New resource directory registered in configure.zcml, if not yet registered.
+New resource directory was registered in configure.zcml, if has not been registered yet.

     >>> cat('browser/configure.zcml')
     <configure